Skip to main content

 "sf-apm-lib": "^1.0.2"

-and run npm install to install dependencies
+and run the npm install command in the CLI to install dependencies.

 const Snappyflow = require('sf-apm-lib');